LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/one-to-many.rst

 .. index:: ! lazy loading, ! eager loading

 When we reference ``context.Events``, all ``Event`` objects will be queried from the database.
 By default, EF uses **lazy loading** to retrieve objects.
 Lazy loading results in *only* the data in the ``Event`` table being returned in the result set.
 Any data stored in other tables, such as data belonging to a referenced object, will NOT be loaded.
 In our case, this means that ``Event`` objects in ``context.Events`` will NOT have their ``Category`` properties set by EF.
-As-is, our code would display.
+As-is, our code would display an empty category column in the main view.

 .. admonition:: Note

-   Lazy loading can be a useful strategy in a lot of cases.
+   While lazy loading is not what we want now, it can be a useful strategy in a lot of cases.
 Suppose your application wants to display a list of all users, where each ``User`` has a ``UserDetails`` property that stores info like profile image, email, etc.

    If all we need is a list of users, loading all of the additional data in ``UserProfile`` is unnecessary and will slow down the application.
 Lazy loading minimizes the data returned to optimize performance and reduce queries.